ASullivan219/receipt-processor-challenge/README.md

 # Receipt Processor

+## TODO:

+[x] Implement server object
+[x] Implement data store
+[x] Implement scoring equations
+[x] Implement route handlers

+## How to run

+Run project:

+- If you have go installe:
+    - `go mod download`
+    - `go run ./cmd/main.go`
+    - The server should be available at `localhost:8080/`
+- If you dont have go installed run the dockerized version with docker compose:
+    - `docker-compose up`
+    - Server is available at `localhost:8080`

+Run tests:

+- Execute `go test ./tests`

+## Instructions:

 Build a webservice that fulfils the documented API.
 The API is described below.
 A formal definition is provided in the [api.yml](./api.yml) file.
 We will use the described API to test your solution.